savob/savobajic.ca/content/projects/personal/flightcontrol/_index.md

 client:
 tags: [drone, imu, controls]
 skills: [KiCad, c++, embedded, control]
-summary: "Making a a custom flight computer for my drone to work with my custom ESCs and potentially other electronics."
+summary: "Making a a custom flight controller for my drone to work with my custom ESCs and potentially other electronics."
 githubLink:
 thumbnail:
 ---

 # Overview

-As part of my project to make a quadcopter from scratch I need a flight computer to control it in flight and receive instructions from me.
+As part of my project to make a quadcopter from scratch I need a flight controller to control it in flight and receive instructions from me.
 Overall this board would have four over responsibilities:

 1. Communicate with the ESCs for the motors